nikhilr2907/SeqGAN/README.md

 # SeqGAN: Sequence Generative Adversarial Networks

 A PyTorch implementation of SeqGAN for sequence generation using adversarial training.
-This project generates synthetic bond yield data (or other time series) using SeqGAN with Monte Carlo Rollouts and policy gradients for continuous actions.
+This project generates synthetic continuous sequences using SeqGAN with Gaussian policy gradients, Monte Carlo rollouts, and comprehensive distribution analysis tools.

 ## Project Structure